Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Preliminaries

-We will also find useful the notion of the \emph{threat index}\footnote{The term threat index aims to capture the ``threat'' posed to the network by a decrease in a bank's cash-flow or even the bank's default; this index can be thought of as counting all the defaulting creditors that would follow a potential default of the said bank.}, $\mu_i$, of bank $v_i$, which captures how many units of total increased liquidity will be realized if the financial authority injects one unit of cash into bank $v_i$'s external assets \citep{demange2018contagion}; a unit of cash represents a small enough amount of money so that the set of banks in default would not change after the cash injection.
-We remark that for the maximum total increased liquidity it holds $\Delta\liq \leq M\cdot \mu_\texttt{max}$, where $\mu_\texttt{max}$ is the maximum threat index.
+\begin{opt-debt-rem} [\textsc{Opt-Debt-Removal}] Given a financial network $\fn$, compute a collection of edges whose removal maximizes the total liquidity $\liq$. \end{opt-debt-rem} We will also find useful the notion of the \emph{threat index}\footnote{The term threat index aims to capture the ``threat'' posed to the network by a decrease in a bank's cash flow or even the bank's default; this index can be thought of as counting all the defaulting creditors that would follow a potential default of the said bank.}, $\mu_i$, of bank $v_i$, which captures how many units of total increased liquidity will be realized if the financial authority injects one unit of cash into bank $v_i$'s external assets \citep{demange2018contagion}; a unit of cash represents a small enough amount of money so that the set of banks in default would not change after the cash injection.
 Naturally, the threat index of solvent banks is $0$, while the threat index of banks in default will be at least $1$.
 Formally, the threat index is defined as